 \section{Finitely generated (presented) objects of the arrow categories of locally presentable symmetric monoidal abelian categories}

-We recall the definition of finitely generated (resp. finitely presented) objects of categories: \begin{definition} Let $\mathcal{C}$ be a locally presentable category.
-An object $C$ in $\mathcal{C}$ is said to be {\it finitely generated (resp. finitely presented)} if, for any filtered inductive system $ \{ M_{\alpha} \}$, the induced map
+We recall the notions of finitely generated and finitely presented objects in a category: \begin{definition} Let $\mathcal{C}$ be a locally presentable category.
+An object $C$ of $\mathcal{C}$ is said to be {\it finitely generated} (resp. {\it finitely presented}) if, for every filtered inductive system $\{ M_{\alpha} \}$, the induced map

 is injective (resp. bijective). \end{definition}